tomcircuit/spl-6809/README.md

 https://github.com/cstrotm/spl-6502

 I will eventually retarget to the HD6309 CPU because of its more rich instruction set and (albiet limited) support for 32b quantities.
-So probably this will end up being named "spl-6x09" or the like.

 A significant change from Carsten Strotmann version is that I have added the ability to specify some of the primitiives to compile